-Prior to filing a grievance, students should first discuss their concerns with the Director of Disability Support Services.
+Prior to filing a grievance, students are encouraged to first discuss their concerns with the Director of Disability Support Services.
 Most disability-related issues or complaints about accommodations, services, faculty, other campus departments, programs or facilities are resolved at this level.

-Any student who believes she or he has been subjected to discrimination on the basis of disability, or who believes she or he has been subjected to retaliation under Section 504 or the ADA, regarding a request for academic or housing accommodations under the jurisdiction of the Director for Disability Services may file a grievance under this procedure.
-Retaliation against a person who files a grievance participates in an investigation or opposes a discriminatory education practice or policy is prohibited under University policy, and by state and federal law.
+Any student who believes they have been subjected to discrimination on the basis of disability, or who believes they have been subjected to retaliation under Section 504 or the ADA, regarding a request for academic or housing accommodations under the jurisdiction of the Director for Disability Support Services may file a grievance under this procedure.
+Retaliation against a person who files a grievance, participates in an investigation, or opposes a discriminatory education practice or policy is prohibited under University policy, and by state and federal law.

 Filing a Grievance or Appealing a Decision at Mines

-- If a student wishes to formally appeal a decision by the Director for Disability Services or file a grievance, the student should submit a written statement concerning the grievance to:
+- If a student wishes to formally appeal a decision by the Director of Disability Support Services or file a grievance, the student should submit a written statement concerning the grievance to:

-The written statement should be filed promptly, but not later than within thirty (30) calendar days of the decision or occurrence giving rise to the grievance, and should include all relevant information and documentation.
+The written statement should be filed promptly, but no later than thirty (30) calendar days of the decision or occurrence giving rise to the grievance, and should include all relevant information and documentation.

 - At a minimum, the statement must include:

 - a clear statement of the request or concern;

 - the date of any decision or action that the student is grieving;

 - the names of all Colorado School of Mines community members involved;